mprussell/Double-Docs/README.md

 * Double-click to reset the 50/50 split.

 Note.
 Use the Docs, Sheets, Slides or Forms file browsers, not Google Drive's as the latter can't open a document in Double Docs.

+## To build

+Requires,
+* npm
+* Electron
+* npm module `electron-builder`

+From project folder run: `electron-builder -mwl`.
+Builds for Mac, Windows and Linux will be in the `dist` folder.

+Alternatively, to target only one platform it's `electron-builder --mac`, `electron-builder --win` or `electron-builder --linux`.

+Note.
+Windows and Linux builds minimally tested.

 ## Licence